https://www.homejelly.com/wp-content/uploads/2018/06/8-Pro-looking-slatted-bench.jpg

 A. Place your first layer of boards face down (see diagram).
 Lay out 1 long 2″x4″ and 2 short 2″x4″s.
 Apply wood glue to 1″x4″, then place on top and screw down.
 TIP: Start with your best-looking top board first.
 This will be the front of your bench.

 B. Screw 1″x4″ down to both the top and leg 2″x4″.
-See diagram for the placement of the screws.
+See the diagram for the placement of the screws.

 2. Add the second layer of 2″x4″s onto the first layer of 1″x4″s.
 Be sure to create your SECOND pilot holes and add your wood glue.
-Note screw positions on diagram.
+Note screw positions on the diagram.

 3. Repeat by laying down a 1″x4″.
 Again, add second pilot holes, glue, then screw down both the top and leg 2″x4″s.